It is the largest oil disaster in American history, and it

 Gulf Coast and through- out the world, will be with us all for years to come.

-Annual Report, 2009 and 2010.
+Oil and The Bush Agenda.
 She has covered and commented on the BP disaster

 on NPR, BBC Radio, CBC TV, and Democracy Now!, and in the Guardian, the

 Times-Picayune, Ms. Magazine, and Dollars & Sense.
 Her oil industry